 Work is in progress for version 3 and 4.
 While version 3 will still only support LMN, version 4 will use an somewhat extended version of the BPMN 2.0 notation and syntax in order to be more compliant to the standard as defined by the OMG.
 BPMN as such lacks a few in our view essential elements to make it complete for simulation purposes, such as Waiting Lines so we needed to find a solution for those issues that are a much in line with BPMN as possible.

 The extensions that we deemed necessary for BPMN to be really simulatable are:

 Probably some more will pop up in the test runs.

 LogSim 4 will make it possible to build executable and simulatable BPMN models.
-Many environments and tools promise this, we know, but we believe we make a difference, because our approach is different.
+Many environments and tools like BPSim promise this, we know, but we believe we make a difference, because our approach is different.
 Simulation in LogSim is not an add-on to a modelling tool or language, but the modelling tool is built on top of a robust simulation environment, containing robust simulation features such as:

 The same simulation engine was used in another tool we created, SmallSim.

 We hope to distribute the software free-of-charge again.
 Beta versions will be made available for those brave souls willing to participate in early reviews.